 Does the strictness of employment protection legislation have implications for productivity?
 The results are mixed for developed countries, which have been studied most often.
 The results are also inconclusive for some limited analyses for developing countries.
 One study finds that increased employment protection has a significant negative impact on total factor productivity growth (of around –1% annually) where the rule of law is strong, but no effect where the rule of law is weak (as it is in many developing countries) .
 Another study concludes that stricter employment protection does not robustly affect labor productivity, although it does affect output, primarily through a decline in new firms .

 These results reflect the diverse, and often opposing, ways in which employment protection legislation may affect productivity.
 By slowing labor reallocation, strict job security rules can limit the potential efficiency gains from the movement of workers from low- to high-productivity sectors and firms.
-However, higher productivity can result where firms adjust to lower flexibility by investing more in capital or in the training of the existing workforce.
+However, higher productivity can result where firms benefit from the experience of longer-tenure workers or when they adjust to lower flexibility by investing more in capital or in the training of the existing workforce.

 Overall, the empirical evidence on the effects of labor regulations is mixed and, in some ways, inconclusive.
-To summarize what we do know: Minimum wages and job security rules have clear distributional effects, most obviously by narrowing earnings inequality, at least in the case of minimum wages.
-These regulations can also shift the composition of employment away from groups such as youth, women, and the less skilled.
+To summarize what is known: minimum wages and job security rules have clear distributional effects, most obviously by narrowing earnings inequality, at least in the case of minimum wages.
+Increases in the minimum wage and the degree of protection provided by job security rules often lead to some shifts in jobs from the formal to the informal sector.
+They can also shift the composition of formal employment away from groups such as youth, the less-skilled, and in some cases, women.
 Effects on efficiency are less evident.
-Negative employment effects of higher minimum wages and stricter employment protection appear to be modest and sometimes lack significance.
-Studies on the productivity effects do not reach strong conclusions either way, though more research is needed.
+Negative employment effects of higher minimum wages and stricter employment protection have been found in some countries but not all and when they are observed, the magnitude of the effect appears to be modest.
+Studies on output and productivity effects do not reach strong conclusions either way, though more research is needed in developing countries.

-The results for efficiency (employment and productivity) may come as a surprise to those who base their intuitions on textbook models.
+The results regarding efficiency effects (on employment and productivity) may come as a surprise to those who base their intuitions on textbook models.
 How can policies that raise the price of labor not always lead to fewer jobs?
 And how can policies that slow labor reallocation not inevitably have negative consequences for productivity?
 Three factors come into play in accounting for these results:

-First, firms and workers make adjustments when faced with changes that raise the price of labor or alter the balance between flexibility and security.
-For example, employers can respond to higher minimum wages by cutting back on employment, but they can also take another route, such as substituting more skilled workers for less skilled ones, or adjusting other labor cost components.
-When reforms to job security rules reduce flexibility, employers can invest more in training or other productivity-enhancing measures—and they may reduce these investments when rule changes increase flexibility.
+First, firms and workers can make different types of adjustments when faced with changes that raise the price of labor or alter the balance between flexibility and security.
+For example, employers can respond to higher minimum wages by cutting back on employment or moving some jobs “off the books,” but they can also take another route, such as substituting more skilled workers for less skilled ones, or adjusting other labor cost components.
+When reforms to job security rules reduce flexibility, employers can invest more in training or other productivity enhancing measures.
+They may reduce these investments when rule changes increase their options for a more flexible workforce.
 When minimum wages rise, low-wage jobs may decline in many situations, but in others the change can induce more workers into the labor market and, under certain conditions, lead to higher employment.

 Second, the modest efficiency effects observed in developing countries must take into account the large informal sectors, which limit the coverage of regulations, and weak compliance where the rules do apply.
+In the case of minimum wages, most developing countries have non-compliance rates (i.e. the share of wage workers earning less than the statutory minimum) in the 20–50% range .
 Certainly, weak enforcement of bad rules should not be recommended for regulating the labor market.
 However, while improvements in coverage and enforcement would alter the effects of labor regulations in developing countries, the findings are not that different in developed countries, where compliance is much higher .

 While the empirical literature suggests that most countries operate on this plateau, this does not mean that policymakers never set regulations that lead to undesirable outcomes.
-That occurs when regulations are at the edges of the plateau—on the “cliffs,” in the World Bank’s metaphor (see Illustration).
-Most familiar to economists is the cliff, where overly protective job security rules or too high minimum wages become an obstacle to employment or productivity growth.
+That occurs when regulations are at the edges of the plateau—on the “cliffs,” in the World Bank's metaphor (Illustration).
+Most familiar to economists is the cliff where overly protective job security rules or too high minimum wages become an obstacle to employment or productivity growth.
+For example, several sub-Saharan countries have minimum wages that are higher than the average wage or the average value added per worker .

 The other cliff may be less familiar but should be of equal concern for policymakers seeking good regulation.
 That cliff is characterized by minimum wages or job security rules that do not exist, are too lax, or are too weakly enforced.
-For example, almost 40 countries, mostly developing countries, have no minimum wage.
+For example, 8% of the ILO's 186 member countries, mostly lower-income countries, have no minimum wage at all.
 Countries on this cliff do not address the labor market imperfections that motivate rule-setting in the first place, such as imperfect information or uneven bargaining power between employers and employees.
 The challenge, then, is to set regulations that mitigate these imperfections without falling off one cliff or the other.

 There are informational and analytical challenges in determining the contours of the plateau.
 Other factors may be having an effect as well as the regulation under review.
 For example, if the introduction of more protective job security rules is followed by higher unemployment, that might not mean that the reform has had a negative impact if the economy has been slowing at the same time.